yshalsager/digital-garden/docs/en/notes/programming/Lesson 07 RecyclerView.md

 * However, it turns out that with this new click-handling mechanism, it is now possible for the binding adapters to get called with a `null` value for `item`.
 In particular, when the app starts, the `LiveData` starts as `null`, so you need to add null checks to each of the adapters.

-2. In `BindingUtils.kt`, for each of the binding adapters, change the type of the `item` argument to nullable, and wrap the body with `item?.let{...}`.
+2. In `BindingUtils.kt`, for each of the binding adapters, change the type of the `item` argument to nullable, and wrap the body with `item?.let{…}`.
 For example, your adapter for `sleepQualityString` will look like this.
 Change the other adapters likewise.

 ```kotlin
 @BindingAdapter("sleepQualityString")